akostrik/CPP_module_42/README.md

 |  the size
 the real beginning of the bloc
 * free() reads the size of the bloc and so knows how much memory it should free
+* you need to balance new with delete, new[] with delete[], malloc with free
+  + well-written C++ will contain almost none of those, since you leave the responsibiltiy for dynamic memo­ry and lifetime management to suitable container or manager classes, most notably `std::vector` and `std::unique_ptr`

 ## Errors
 * **undefined behavior** it could work, it could crash, it could do something else